osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 Chain Lightning - Explodes and releases an aimed arc of electricity with courses through the ground aimed at nearby tanks Dmsday Device   - Larger, more destructive version of Apocalypse Earthquake      - Shakes the earth and does damage over a large area from a random location on the map.
-EMP Grenade     - Explodes on impact causing damage to opponents without deforming the earth.
-Fatman          - In between a nuke and a MOAB
+EMP Grenade     - Grenade that does heavy damage to shields and light damage to tanks EMP Missile     - Missile with a larger EMP effect than the grenade Fatman          - In between a nuke and a MOAB
 Fire Ants       - MIRV that releases multiple rolling, explosive napalm warheads Fire Worms      - Creates a series of slow-moving, explosive napalm diggers